So, who are you?

 Do you have a day job?

 I do!
-I’m a business consultant at Soccer Shots Franchising.
-It’s an amazing organization that focuses on character development and positively impacting children’s lives through the sport of soccer.
+I’m an event planner for a company called Soccer Shots Franchising.
+It’s an amazing organization full of wonderful people that focuses on character development and positively impacting children’s lives through the sport of soccer.

 Why did you decide to start a blog?

 Well, I’ve been writing/journaling/blogging for as long as I can remember.
 I even had a Xanga back when that was cool.
 But now, it’s kind of how I unwind.
 My mind goes a million miles a minute, so it’s therapeutic to be able to write it all down.